NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### List All Existing Snapshots for a Data Volume

-The NetApp Data Science Toolkit can be used to retrieve a list of all existing snapshots for a specific data volume as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to retrieve a list of all existing snapshots for a specific data volume as part of any Python program or workflow.

 ##### Function Definition